 Make pleasure a reward for pain.
 Schedule off days to follow your hardest workout days.
 Take a week off after reaching a long-range goal.
 And schedule a cheat day after six days of strict dieting.
-Dwayne “The Rock” Johnson typically scoffs down sushi—lots of it and often coated with calorie-bomb sauces—for his Sunday cheat dinner as a reward for downing egg whites and skinless chicken breasts the rest of the week.
+Dwayne “The Rock” Johnson typically scoffs down sushi—lots of it and often coated with calorie-bomb sauces—or pancakes for his Sunday cheat dinner as a reward for downing egg whites and skinless chicken breasts the rest of the week.
 After cheating, he’s carbed-up, recharged, and ready to eat clean until the next Sunday.

 HACK #4 ADDRESS THE DISCOMFORT

 Nir Eyal, author of Indistractable: How to Control Your Attention and Choose Your Life, states: “If we don’t control the discomfort we’re trying to escape, we’ll always get distracted by something.”
 Recognize all the distractions that might pillage your workouts, your nutrition plan, and your sleep.
 They’re everywhere.
 You may be reading this on the most omnipresent one: your smartphone.

 Eyal says: “If the chocolate cake is on the fork, you’re already lost.”
 We’ll carry that a few steps further.
 You lost before you even bought the cake.
 You lost the moment you stepped into the cake bakery or cake area of the grocery story.
 You may have lost when you scrolled through cakes on your phone or just daydreamed about cakes.
 Stop this cascade long before the cake is on the fork.